-Students who are enrolled in the program leading to the B.S.Ed. degree with a teaching field in Spanish will meet all outcomes defined for the students in the program leading to the B.A. degree in Spanish.
+Students who are enrolled in the program leading to the Bachelor of Arts (B.A.) degree in the Foreign Language Education Track will meet all outcomes defined for the students in the program leading to the B.A. degree in Spanish in the Language and Culture Track..
 In addition, there are Performance Standards outcomes established by the College of Education for the professional courses taken to achieve certification in grades pre-kindergarten through the twelfth grade.
 There are several areas that the outcomes address that are not included in the outcomes for the content area, including the following: